 “The pain was getting so bad that I couldn’t sleep at night, and I had to go on narcotics.
 I eventually had to end my career five years earlier than I wanted to because the pain was so severe.”

 In a Wheelchair

 “I ended up in a wheelchair because I just couldn’t walk any more.
 I couldn’t drive, I couldn’t go to the store.
-I couldn’t feel my feet anymore, yet I was in excruciating pain 24/7,” Judy says.
+And, I couldn’t feel my feet anymore, yet I was in excruciating pain 24/7,” Judy says.

 She tried everything.
 Acupuncture, chiropractic care, medication.
 “They recommended that we put a pain pump in my stomach to release medicine constantly in my system, and I refused,” says Judy.